Inclusion, diversity and wellbeing

 What's on this page

-Building an inclusive culture where everyone can thrive
+Building an inclusive culture

-Our approach to inclusion & diversity
+Our inclusion and diversity strategy

 Uplifting people’s wellbeing and enabling them to thrive

 Wellbeing and our ethic of care are at the heart of the way we do things and are a key part of what makes us Nationwide.
 Our colleagues’ health and wellbeing remains a key priority for us.